bryanlammon/supra/readme.md

 But Pandoc doesn't have a way to to deal with the format of U.S. legal scholarship, which normally contains innumerable footnotes with a plethora of cross references, *i.e.*, *supra* notes.

 Supra makes Pandoc more useful for writing U.S. legal scholarship by (1) inserting citations for common source types that use cross references, (2) adding cross-references for those sources in subsequent footnotes, and (3) adding cross-references among footnotes.
-More specifically, Supra searches the footnotes in a Pandoc markdown document for certain kinds of sources (see [Supported Source Types](supported-source-types-csl-json) below).
+More specifically, Supra searches the footnotes in a Pandoc markdown document for certain kinds of sources (see [Supported Source Types](#supported-source-types-csl-json) below).
 Using a CSL JSON library, Supra changes the first citation to the standard full citation form.
 It then changes all subsequent citations to the "*supra* note" format with the correct footnote number.
 If multiple citations have the same author, Supra also adds a "hereinafter" to the long cite and a short title to subsequent cites.
 Finally, Supra looks for cross references in and to other footnotes.
+All formatting follows the guidelines of the [Indigo Book](https://law.resource.org/pub/us/code/blue/IndigoBook.html).

 ## Requirements